anubhavpgit/anubhavpgit/README.md

-Hi, I am Anubhab Patnaik, a soon to be CS grad from India.
+Hi, I am Anubhab Patnaik, a soon to be CS grad engineer from India.
 Interested in math, science, and engineering, I work with software engineering and try to solve real-world problems.

 Socials: